benkitia/personal-site/content/subscribe.md

 ### Twitter

-A link to new blog posts will soon be automatically posted to [@kitiadotnet on Twitter](https://twitter.com/kitiadotnet).
+A link to new blog posts will soon be automatically posted to [my Twitter](https://twitter.com/benkitia).